-My name is Luke Aylward and I am a 32-year-old copywriter, designer and autistic activist based in Leeds.
-Right now, I work two days a week for Advonet’s Leeds Autism AIM project as information officer.
+My name is Luke Aylward and I am a 33-year-old copywriter, designer and autistic activist based in Leeds.
+Right now, I work full-time for Advonet as their Communications and Network Officer and as Leeds Autism AIM‘s Information Officer.

-In the past year or so, I have completed advocacy training, safeguarding training for working with vulnerable adults and children and have an NCFE Level 2 qualification in Information, Advice or Guidance.
+In the past couple of years, I have completed advocacy training, safeguarding training for working with vulnerable adults and children and have an NCFE Level 2 qualification in Information, Advice or Guidance.
 In 2006, I gained a degree in Journalism from the University of Lincoln.

 Aside from experience in copywriting and design, I describe myself as an autistic activist.
 In early childhood, I received a diagnosis of Asperger’s Syndrome, a form of autism.
 I refer to myself as autistic and am proud of it.